Published on in Health Tip of the Week

 - Has bluish lips or fingernails (a sign of low oxygen level in the blood)

 Treatments are different depending on the cause of the congestion.
-Your child’s doctor can tell you what steps to take to relieve symptoms and help your child get better.
+Your child’s primary care provider can tell you what steps to take to relieve symptoms and help your child get better.

 What specialists can help